galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > ### {% icon hands_on %} Hands-on: SSL Certificates with Let's Encrypt (LE)!
 >
 > 1. We need to configure NGINX to proxy requests to LE, because LE needs to authenticate on 443 or 80, and nginx is already bound to 80.
+Add this configuration to the top of your `nginx_vhosts` > `extra_parameters` section in your group variables file:
 >
 >    ```yaml
 >    location /.well-known/ {